 Have you ever wanted to visit Africa, Asia or Europe?
-In the next two weeks, you can visit countries on these continents and others at the 19th annual St. Petersburg International Folk Fair.
+You can experience some of the sights, sounds and flavors of these continents and others at the 19th annual St. Petersburg International Folk Fair.

 Fairgoers may buy a SPIFFS passport, a replica of a U.S. passport, and have it stamped as they visit the villages.